Last update: 08.12.2019

-We’re always horrified by the fact that people still use things like 12345678 or qwerty as their passwords.
-Even worse is that there are people who just use the word password!
-Find below some tips and tricks on how to create strong passwords in order to keep your accounts secure.
+We’re always horrified by the fact that people still use things like “12345678” or “qwerty” as their passwords.
+Even worse, most people just use the word “password”.

 Did you know that 73% of Internet users use the same password across many different sites/accounts?
 This is one of the main mistakes that has led to escalated cases of security breaches in both personal and corporate accounts.
-And if it happens that you are hacked, you need to change all your passwords.
+And if it happens that you’re hacked, you need to change all your passwords.

-Before that, though, there is something you need to understand.
-That would be that the enemy is not a masked hooligan breaking into your IT office or someone trying to figure out your password through brute force.
+First and foremost, though, there’s something you need to understand.
+The enemy is not a masked hooligan breaking into your IT office or someone trying to figure out your password through brute force.

 How to strengthen your password

-Some people might tell you that it is a lengthy string of words.
-However, according to technocrats, it is a combination of characters that are immune to human guesswork and are difficult for computer programs to detect.
+Some people might tell you that all it takes is a long string of words.
+However, according to tech experts, it’s a combination of characters that are immune to human guesswork and are difficult for computer programs to detect.

-Tips on how to create a strong password
+How to create a strong password

 - To add on to a strong password definition, it is important to include at least six characters.
 The more characters you have, the stronger your password.

 A 4-character combination like 4567 is pretty easy to guess and hackers could use it to invade your system.
 On the other hand, something like 4five67& is not easy to guess, making it a much better choice.
 Even though strong passwords protect IT systems and personal databases, there are newer approaches to security like biometric inputs which guarantee that only authorized individuals can access the systems.
-Below we’ve outlined some tips for securing your online accounts.

-#1 Multifactor authentication (MFA)
+#1 Use multifactor authentication (MFA)

 Multifactor authentication is a cybersecurity technique that adds an extra layer of security, which is very hard for cybercriminals to crack.
 It uses multiple user verification methods at the same time for logging in or any other online transaction e.g. one-time passwords, IP address restriction, and client certificates.
 If implemented properly, these extra layers can protect your resources even when a hacker has obtained your password.
 It is an effective method of minimizing cyber theft and phishing through email.